niplav/site/forecasters.md

 			* Generally, scaling laws for forecasting would be interesting/cool to see
 		* How much do number of resolutions/forecasts matter for forecast quality/learning?
 * Do laypeople/pundits/domain experts perform better than forecasters/superforecasters/forecasting teams/prediction markets *specifically* under novel & unforeseen situations?
+* Are more extreme views or more conservative views more accurate?
+	* Question originally asked in [Hanson 2007](https://www.overcomingbias.com/2007/02/is_truth_in_the.html)

 How Can We Become Better At Forecasting?
 -----------------------------------------